 Bledsoe is a very small town located in the state of Kentucky.
 With a population of 1,203 people and just one neighborhood, Bledsoe is the 238th largest community in Kentucky.

-Bledsoe is a blue-collar town, with 43.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bledsoe is generally considered to be a blue-collar town.
+43.24% of the Bledsoe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bledsoe is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Bledsoe who work in maintenance occupations (13.10%), community and social services (11.23%), and healthcare suport services (7.90%).

 Being a small town, Bledsoe does not have a public transit system used by locals to get to and from work.